Michael3468/RangeSlider/README.md

 # Build project.
 Output will be at 'dist' folder
 $ npm run build

+# Build project with demo page.
+Output will be at 'dist' folder
+$ npm run build-demo

 # Deploy project to gh-pages (after "npm run build")
 $ npm run deploy